 The product of drone photogrammetry is typically called orthomosaic.
 In reality, an orthomosaic is similar to True Orthophoto (as it is generated using Digital Surface Model), but typically not based on a metric camera (in which focal length and internal dimensions are precisely known and calibrated), as these are expensive and not widely available for UAVs.
 Additionally, orthomosaics can be generated based on both nadir and oblique imagery.

 Drone-based Orthomosaics are generated based on the Digital Surface Model which is not done as a separate survey as in the case for traditional airborne photogrammetry.
 In drone photogrammetry, the DSM is generated based on the 3D point cloud which is the initial product of the data processing.
 This technology is developed and used by Pix4D which monopolized low-altitude photogrammetry around the world.

 Last but not least is the term known as an orthophotomap, which is very often used interchangeably with orthophoto and orthomosaic.
-However, the literature review says that it should be defined as orthophoto transformed to digital or printed map format which typically has map elements such as map grid, scale, north arrow, title, etc.
+However, the literature review says that it should be defined as orthophoto transformed to digital or printed map format, which typically has map elements such as map grid, scale, north arrow, title, etc.

-I hope that this post clears a bit the terminology to those who are confused.
-Please let me know in the comments if this is how you define these terms in your country or there are any differences.
+I hope that this post clears a bit of the terminology to those who are confused.
+Please let me know in the comments if this is how you define these terms in your country or if there are any differences.
 I look forward to opening this discussion and seeing your comments.

 ESA releases multi-year biomass maps to keep tabs on climate change